sdg5-hub/sdg5-hub/README.md

 Goal  : create a clean, fast, standalone presentation site Focus : polished storytelling + simple deployment Stack : HTML, CSS, JavaScript, Vercel

-Your Third Best Project
-A strong third project that shows another side of your skill set.

-Goal  : replace this with your real project summary Focus : what makes it interesting or useful
-Stack : list the main technologies used

 Current Focus